 Scalable: An unprecedented automation architecture with unlimited scalability from tens to tens of thousands of I/O using less than a dozen system part numbers.
 Our controller and power supply module each occupy single or dual positions on the patented Bedrock magnetic backplane (BMI).
 This revolutionary pin-less 4Gbit backplane supports Secure Controllers, Secure Power Modules and Secure I/O Modules with scalable single/dual/triple I/O redundancy.
 Regardless of application or size, the Secure Controller scales to the control task.

-Founder, Vice President, Sales & Business Development
+Founder, Vice President, Marketing & Business Development

 Prior to Bedrock Automation, Robert was employed with Maxim Integrated as Executive Director of Corporate Business Development, a group he started with Albert Rooyakkers in 2007 and was responsible for leading the company's M&A and strategic investment activities.
 Prior to his Business Development role, he was in various North American sales management positions for Maxim Integrated.
 He started with Maxim Integrated in 1995 as an Account Manager in Southern California.